Income taxes

 (In millions)

 Management assesses the available positive and negative evidence to estimate whether sufficient future taxable income will be generated to permit use of the existing deferred tax assets.
-On the basis of this evaluation, for the fiscal year ended March 31, 2026, no material change to the valuation allowance account of $1.3 million has been recorded to recognize only the portion of the deferred tax asset that is more likely than not to be realized.
+On the basis of this evaluation, as of March 31, 2025, no change to the valuation allowance account of $1.1 million related to a foreign jurisdiction has been recorded to recognize only the portion of the deferred tax asset that is most likely than not to be realized.
 The amount of the deferred tax asset considered realizable, however, could be adjusted if estimates of future taxable income during the carryforward period are reduced or increased.

 A reconciliation of the beginning and ending amount of unrecognized tax benefits is as follows: